William A. Eaton, M.D., Ph.D.

 Research Topics

-The purpose of our research is to discover new drugs for treating sickle cell disease.
+The purpose of our research is to investigate the molecular pathogenesis of sickle cell disease and to discover new drugs to treat the disease.

 Current Research

 Current research is focused entirely on pathophysiology and drug discovery for sickle cell disease, as well as monitoring ex-vivo sickling in sickle cell patients on drug trials, gene therapy trials, and natural history studies in collaboration with NHLBI and NIAID hematologists.
-A highly-sensitive, pathophysiologically-relevant and high throughput assays have been developed to screen compounds for ant-sickling activity.
-The assays use laser photolysis or nitrogen deoxygenation to induce sickling and automated image analysis to detect the formation of sickle fibers in individual red cells.
-As a strategy for the most rapid path to bringing a drug to market, the first phase of the screen is to test all U.S. Food and Drug Administration-approved drugs.
+A highly-sensitive, pathophysiologically-relevant and high throughput assay has been developed to screen compounds for ant-sickling activity.
+The assay uses nitrogen deoxygenation to induce sickling and automated image analysis based on machine learning to detect the formation of sickle fibers in individual red cells.
+As a strategy for the most rapid path to bringing a drug to market, the first phase of the screen has been to test compounds that have already become approved drugs or have been tested in humans (Metaferia et al., PNAS 2022).

 Applying our Research

-Hydroxyurea is the only drug that is currently used to treat sickle cell disease, and helps, but does not cure, only about 50 percent of patients.
-Additional drugs are critically needed.
+Hydroxyurea, approved by the FDA in 1998, is the only successful anti-sickling drug that is currently used to treat sickle cell disease.
+It helps, but does not cure, about 50 percent of patients.

 Need for Further Study